farina00/tele.lollo/README.md

 - does not run analytics
 - does not share any information with third parties

->    But, let's be perfectly clear on this: we use GitHub Inc to serve this website
+>    But, let's be perfectly clear on this: I use GitHub Inc to serve this website
 >    and GitHub, Inc. (the provider of Internet hosting for this website)
 >    may collect User Personal Information from visitors to this website,
 >    including logs of visitor IP addresses, to comply with legal obligations,